 Pen y Fan

-From here you get to enjoy the northerly view along the full extent of the Cwm Sere valley, with the baron light green upper reaches of the valley sliding into a dark green, tree packed lower valley.
+You can enjoy the northern view along the full extent of the Cwm Sere valley, with the baron light green upper reaches sliding into a dark green, tree-packed lower valley.

 Pen y Fan Walk – Heading North

-Soon, the trail becomes less steep as you make your way north along the ridge, surrounded by spectacular views whichever way you turn.
-Follow the path until you catch sight of a large stone collection off to your left.
+Soon, the trail becomes less steep as you go north along the ridge, surrounded by spectacular views whichever way you turn.
+Follow the path until you catch sight of an extensive stone collection off to your left.

 Leave the path and head in the direction of the stones.
 There is no specific trail from this point, just open grassy moorland.

 Did you know?
-You are probably thinking that these stones look out of place in this location.
-Well, this is the site of the now disused Cwar Mawr Quarry where in the 18th century roof tiles were cut.
+You probably think these stones look out of place in this location.
+Well, this is the site of the now-disused Cwar Mawr Quarry, wherein the 18th century, roof tiles were cut.

-Continue past the site of the stones until you reach the top of the valley.
-From here, it is now possible to see your Pen y Fan parking location.
+Continue past the site of the stones until you reach the valley’s top.
+From here, seeing your Pen y Fan parking location is now possible.

-With line of sight to your destination, it is now a simple case of picking the most suitable route down the centre of the valley and across a few fields to your car.
+With a line of sight to your destination, it is now a simple case of picking the most suitable route down the valley’s centre and across a few fields to your car.